NUR 1100 PRINCIPLES OF HEALTH CARE

 NUR 2202 NURSING FUNDAMENTALS

 Four hours.
 Prerequisite: Nursing majors only.
 This course introduces students to the scientific basis for nursing practice and the safe care of patients with diverse needs.
 Nursing skills are simulated and practiced in the clinical skills assessment laboratory prior to performing in the actual clinical setting.
-Emphasis is on the promotion of the health, function and wellness of individuals, families, and groups of diversity across the lifespan.
+This is a clinical course and students will have patient care experiences in area health care facilities under direct guidance of faculty and clinical preceptors.

 NUR 3104 APPLIED PATHOPHYSIOLOGY